dtoczala/watson-landing-page/README.md

 ### References for Further Reading
 - [Why Does Machine Learning Require So Much Data](http://freedville.com/blog/2016/12/15/why-does-machine-learning-require-so-much-training-data/) - Great look at why you need so much data, and a veiled reference to [Malcoim Gladwell's 10000 hour rule](http://gladwell.com/outliers/the-10000-hour-rule/).
 - [Data Considerations When Building a Cognitive Solution](https://kozhayasite.wordpress.com/2016/07/31/data-considerations-when-building-a-cognitive-solution/) - an overview of data considerations when working with Watson services.
+- [Extract insights from social media posts with Watson and Spark in Data Science Experience](https://www.ibm.com/developerworks/library/cc-cognitive-watson-extract-insights-spark-dsx/index.html) - this tutorial brings together several tools and services to address realistic business problems, that of brand analytics, user segmentation and personalized messaging.
+It illustrates how to run a Python notebook in Data Science Experience to analyze social media data leveraging Watson services (NLU and PI) for enriching the unstructured content.
 - [Data Scientists and App Develpment](https://medium.com/cognitive-resonance/data-scientists-and-app-development-fde50ebb54de#.nz70d9ke0) - Anthony discusses the importance of data science in the building of cognitive applications, and he shares some ways to learn more about data science.
 - [Invisible Design - AirBnb](http://airbnb.design/invisible-design/) - Amber Cartwright of AirBnB writes about how you need to truly understand a product and the technology behind it, to be able to design effectively.